rnascunha/coap-te/README.md

 $ cmake ..
 $ make
 ```
 This will generate a library file (`libcoap-te.a` at linux).
 Link this file to your project, and include `./src/` directory.
-There are to convenient headers:
+There are two convenient headers:
 * `coap-te.hpp`: this has all necessary headers to use **CoAP-te**;
 * `coap-te-debug.hpp`: this includes some print functions to help debug messages.

-If will want also want to compile the examples (at `examples` directory), run at the build directory:
+If you also want to compile the examples (at `examples` directory), run at the build directory:

 ```
 $ cmake -DWITH_EXAMPLES=1 ..
 $ make
 ```

-This will generate one excutable file to each example file.
+This will generate one excutable to each example.

 ## Using

-If you build **CoAP-te** with the `-DWITH_EXAMPLES=1` flag, all example executables are at you build directory.
+If you build **CoAP-te** with the `-DWITH_EXAMPLES=1` flag, all example executables are at your build directory.
 The directory `examples` contains the source code of the examples with detailed exaplanations on how to use **CoAP-te**.
 A brief overview is show here:

 *Messages examples*:
-* `serialize_parse`: shows how the serialize message using 3 strategies (factory and manually using option list/array).
+* `serialize_parse`: shows how to serialize message using 3 strategies (factory and manually using option list/array).
 Then parse this information (as it was received by network) and iterate through options.
-* `factory`: demostrate how to use a factory to construct a message, using internal/external features.
+* `factory`: demostrate how to use a factory to construct a message, using internal/external buffers.
 * `option`: shows how to manipulate options of different types.
 How to declare, serialize and parse.
 * `serialze_class`: explain the use of the `Serialize` class.
-This is a class to modified information that were
+This is a class to modify the information that were
 already serilized (written to the buffer).

 *Transmission examples*: